espressif/esp-protocols/esp_modem/README.md

 * `examples/modem_console` -- C++ example implementing simple terminal console with DCE commands
 * `examples/ap_to_pppos` -- this example focuses on the network connectivity of the esp-modem and provides a WiFi AP that forwards packets (and uses NAT) to and from the PPPoS connection.
+* `examples/simple_cmux_client` -- this example sets up the CMUX mode to talk to the modem using AT commands with simultaneously maintaining active network connection.

 ## Documentation